-• Executing an annual risk based internal audit plan ensuring all material activities, controls and areas of greatest perceived risk are reviewed on a regular basis.
-This includes new business acquisitions and pre-implementation reviews of critical new applications and systems, to enhance controls at the point of implementation rather than after the fact: and ii) Independence of Internal Audit

-Assisting in enabling the Chief Executive Officer and Chief Financial Officer in discharging their responsibilities related to Enstar's ICFR requirements annually.
+- Executing an annual risk based internal audit plan ensuring all material activities, controls and areas of greatest perceived risk are reviewed on a regular basis.
+This includes new business acquisitions and pre-implementation reviews of critical new applications and systems, to enhance controls at the point of implementation rather than after the fact; and - Assisting in enabling the Chief Executive Officer and Chief Financial Officer in discharging their responsibilities related to Enstar's ICFR requirements annually.